voxelpushing/CS241Notes/Lecture 9.md

 ### Maximal Munch Algorithm

-- Run the DFA without $\epsilon$ transitions until we only have error transitions left
+- Run the DFA without $\varepsilon$ transitions until we only have error transitions left
 - If we end up in an accepting state, emit the token
 - Otherwise, backtrack to the most recently seen accepting state, emit, and resume
-- FInally, do an $\epsilon$-transition back to the start
+- FInally, do an $\varepsilon$-transition back to the start

 This is a good algorithm and all, but yanno them compilers wanna be fast and shit, so we have the following.

 ### Simplified Maximal Munch Algorithm

-* Run the DFA without $\epsilon$ transitions until we only have error transitions left
+* Run the DFA without $\varepsilon$ transitions until we only have error transitions left
-* If we end up in an accepting state, emit the token, and do an $\epsilon$-transition back to the start
+* If we end up in an accepting state, emit the token, and do an $\varepsilon$-transition back to the start
 * Otherwise, give the mans an `ERROR`

 #####Example: Create a DFA for $\Sigma=\{(,)\}$, and $L=\{\text{strings of balanced parentheses}\}$